 The girls inspected the property and planned out where everything was going to be placed.
 The

-house would soon be called “Les Buissonnets” which was located on a hillside on the outer edge
+house would soon be called “Les Buissonnets” which was located on a hillside on the outer edge of

-as indoor plumbing and electricity.
+plumbing and electricity.
 The entrance from the street left something to be desired.

-It was decided that Céline and Thérèse would share a room together on the first floor at the
+It was decided that Céline and Thérèse would share a room together on the first floor at the back

-Marie’s old room after she left for the Carmelite monastery.
+old room after she left for the Carmelite monastery.